thiagowfx/thiagowfx.github.io/content/posts/2024-11-30-lkw-mit-abs.md

 ---
-title: "LKV mit ABS"
+title: "LKW mit ABS"
 date: 2024-11-30T00:17:55+01:00
 tags:
   - serenity
 ---

-Today I learned: what is a LKV mit ABS?
+Today I learned: what is a LKW mit ABS?

 Depending on where you are in Germany, it means exactly one of these: